miniHuiHui/PINNMamba/README.md

 ```

+## Acknowledgement

-We appreciate the following GitHub repos a lot for their valuable code base or datasets:
+We appreciate the following GitHub repos a lot for their valuable code base:

 https://github.com/AdityaLab/pinnsformer